inovexcorp/alpha-5/README.md

 -   `file.nessus` – Nessus result file from a completed STIG scan

+-   `optional_summary_file_path.csv` – Optional name for the summary file (defaults to `summary.csv`)

--   `optional_output.csv` – Optional name for the output file (defaults to `output.csv`)
+-   `optional_checklist_file_path.csv` – Optional name for the checklist file (defaults to `checklist.csv`)

 #### Output:

-A CSV file listing each check from the scan, its result (pass/fail), and the recommended fix.
+Two CSV files: `summary.csv` listing each NIST ID from the scan and which boxes failed and `checklist.csv` which provides a list of every check performed along with its description and the actual result if available, as well as the recommended solution.

 ----------